intj-t/intj-t/README.md

 * Shipped Fluent Control Ribbon 2.0, World Wide Telescope & WPF Toolkit 3.5 & 4.0
 through Codeplex and Component Source.
 In 2010 with Xceed & Janus Systems & Software.
 With the Ribbon Control Library Suite.
 On Teams.
 Through their reseller program.
-* Had a Microsoft Social Network on Facebook in College, worked with Microsoft Reserarch on .NetBio with Rick Bienge and Offical Windows 8 Soryboards before it was hacked my Linux Terrorists.
+* Had a Microsoft Social Network on Facebook in College in 2008-2013, worked with Microsoft Reserarch on .NetBio with Rick Bienge and Offical Windows 8 Storyboards before it was hacked my Linux Terrorists.
 Shipping the .NET Core 2.1.5, 3.13 and Roslyn and portions of Visual Studio 2019 through the .NET Foundation and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
 * And working on a patent protected framework and C# Operating System.
 And built the University of Washington's Spin OS on Redhat 4.2